Stop! Who would cross the Bridge of Death must answer me these questions three, ‘ere the other side he see.

 otherwise:

-say "The bridgekeeper's blind eye stares blankly at [us] as he
+say "The bridgekeeper's blind eye stares blankly at [us]

-chuckles [one of]gleefully[or]colorfully[or]laughingly
+as he chuckles [one of]gleefully[or]colorfully[or]

-[or]wickedly[or]naughtily[purely at random]."
+laughingly[or]wickedly[or]naughtily[purely at random]."

-Part 6 - Handling Questions
+Book 4 - Handling Questions

 To decide whether collecting answers: